antoinebollinger/AntoineBollinger_7_03022021/README.md

 Instructions

-- Clone the global project (https://github.com/antoinebollinger/AntoineBollinger_7_03022021) on your local machine
+- Clone the global project (https://github.com/antoinebollinger/AntoineBollinger_7_03022021) on your local machine.
+As it's using git submodule, please ensure to use 'git clone --recurse-submodules'

 - See each peticular instructions on both front and back end part